Moonfleet (novel): Plot summary

-In 1757, Moonfleet is a small village along the coast of southern England.
+In 1757 Moonfleet is a small village along the coast of southern England.
 The village takes its name from a formerly prominent local family, the Mohunes.
-The main character is John Trenchard, an orphan who lives with his aunt, Miss Arnold.
+The main character is John Trenchard, an orphan who lives with his aunt, Miss Jane Arnold.
 The village church includes the sexton, Mr. Ratsey, and Parson Glennie, who also teaches in the village school.
 Elzevir Block is the landlord of the Mohune Arms.
 The inn is nicknamed the Why Not?, a pun on the Mohune coat of arms, which includes a cross-pall in the shape of the letter "Y".
 Mr. Maskew is the local magistrate, who has a daughter, Grace.
 Village legend tells of the notorious Colonel John "Blackbeard" Mohune who is buried in the family crypt under the church.
 He is reputed to have stolen a diamond from King Charles I and hidden it.
 His ghost is said to wander at night looking for it and the mysterious lights in the churchyard are attributed to his activities.

 As the main part of the story opens, Block's youthful son, David, has just been killed by Maskew during a raid by the Maskew and other authorities on a smuggling boat.
 One night a bad storm hits the village and there is a flood.
 While attending the Sunday service at church, John hears strange sounds from the crypt below.
 He thinks it is the sound of the coffins of the Mohune family.
 The next day, he finds Elzevir and Ratsey against the south wall of the church.
 They claim to be checking for damage from the storm, but John suspects they are searching for Blackbeard's ghost.

 Later John finds a large sinkhole has opened in the ground by a grave.
 He follows the passage and finds himself in the crypt with coffins on shelves and casks on the floor.
 He realises his friends are smugglers and this is their hiding place.
 He has to hide behind a coffin when he hears Ratsey and Elzevir coming.
 When they leave, they fill in the hole, inadvertently trapping him.
 John finds a locket in the coffin that he hid behind (it turns out to be that of Blackbeard himself) which holds a piece of paper with verses from the Bible.
 John eventually passes out after drinking too much of the wine while trying to quench his thirst, having not eaten or drunk for over 24 hours.
 Later he wakes up in the Why Not? inn – he has been rescued by Elzevir and Ratsey.
 When he is better, he returns to his aunt's house, but she, suspecting him of drunken behaviour, throws him out.
 Elzevir takes him in.